jp-ag/wss-ctf/README.md

 This will:
 - Connect to Docker daemon
 - Load challenges from `challenges/config.json`
-- Build Docker images for each challenge (if not already built)
+- Display an interactive menu to select challenges
-- Run challenges sequentially
+- Build Docker images as needed (if not already built)
-- Accept flag submissions and provide hints
+- Run selected challenges and accept flag submissions

 ### Command Line Flags